 My hats are wearable artworks rather than designed for hard work.
 I spray them with a product that makes them rain and dirt repellent but NOT rain and dirt proof.
 If you spill something on your hat, gently sponge it off as soon as possible.
 Do not wash or dry clean your hat.
 You can treat it every few months with a protective spray or let it gain a patina of age.

-It's much better to try a hat on, but there are a number of websites that explain or show how to measure your head for buying a hat if you can't try it on first.
+It's best to try a hat on, but there are a number of websites that explain or show how to measure your head for buying a hat if we can't catch up.
 I find this one helpful.

 I rescue all my hats from charity shops, so I never know what shapes in what sizes I am going to bring home.
 This is a wonderful way to upcycle hats that might otherwise end up in landfill but it does mean that I cannot provide a specific hat design, colour and size to order.